Welcome to Assessment for Learning at King’s.

 - a range of assessment and feedback practices,

-- examples of how these have been implemented (from King’s, the UK or international HE sector),
+- examples of how these have been implemented in a range of disciplines (from King’s, the UK or international HE sector),

 - key design questions to consider when redesigning assessment practices.